leeroybrun/chrome-shazify/README.md

 ### Roadmap for 0.2.0

-- Check if LoginService is working as expected
 - Create TagService in Angular side
     - Prevent relaunching tags updating when we sync, close and open again -> should be OK
-    - Find a way to have tags updating in UI while working
+    - Try tags updating refresh (interval) on Windows
 - Add analytics
 - When "Export logs", close perviously opened log tab or reload ?
 - Show info about new version and how to report bugs, when the ext has been updated